lukashornych/evitalab/documentation/developer/guidelines.md

 ### UI components

-Complex components that access data should be backed by custom services that abstract access to other generic services.
+Complex components that access data should adhere to the [Model-View-ViewModel architecture](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel), preferably in conjunction with the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern) in form of custom service for the component to abstract access to generic services.
-A complex component representing some bigger domain should only access its own service, not the generic ones.
-This is to minimize imports to the generic services as well to abstract mapping and transforming generic results.

 ![Component-service hierarchy](assets/component-service-hierarchy.svg)

-This should reflect the [Model-View-ViewModel](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93viewmodel) architectural pattern.

 ## Git